bhassani/DoublepulsarUploader/README.md

 - C# DLL file uploader that interfaces with DoublePulsar<br />
 - Python shellcode uploader that interfaces with DoublePulsar<br />
 - Python DLL uploader that interfaces with DoublePulsar<br />

-# WARNING: This portion of the project is non functional and not working at this time.
-- Python DLL file uploader that interfaces with DoublePulsar (not created yet )<br />
-- Python shellcode uploader that interfaces with DoublePulsar using the Impacket Python library<br />